INPUT

 Format may be one of the following objects:

-Where columns is the number of columns that the display has.
-The default is one. width is the tab width between the left edge of each title and each field.
+the tab width between the left edge of each title and each field.
 This allows vertical alignment of the fields.
-The default is three.
+The

 and will then calculate the distance of the points if the user doesn't cancel the form.